Himanshu20752005/SQL-Data-Analyst-Journey-/Project2 -- Library-System-Management/README.md

 git clone https://github.com/HimanshuPandey/Library-Management-SQL.git

 # Set up the database
-# Execute the SQL scripts in 'database_setup.sql' to create and populate the database.
+# Execute the SQL scripts in 'Tables_creation_SQL.sql' to create the tables
+# ( You can import the data directly on you sql software or use 'data_insertion_queries.sql' to inser manually )

 # Run queries
 # Use the SQL scripts in 'analysis_queries.sql' to analyze data.